 In terms of your accommodation, this can vary from safari tents to chalets/cottages, depending on your itinerary.
-Most rooms will have twin beds, which are either arranged separately or pushed together - but only a few camps have actual mattress converters which can create king/queen size beds.
+Most rooms will have twin beds, which are either arranged separately or pushed together - but many camps have mattress converters which can create king/queen size beds.

 Air transfers between camps are generally by a light 5 seater aircraft (Cessna 206) due to remote areas visited and distances travelled.
 The air transfer time takes an average of 20 minutes to one hour 20 minutes, depending on your itinerary.
 The flight departure times and drop off times are only scheduled by the air charter companies the day prior, therefore exact travel times cannot be advised in advance.
 However, most air transfers are scheduled between activities to to suit your international flight arrival/departure times.
 Please note that the aircraft might stop up to 3 times before reaching its final destination.

 Because of the size of the aircraft, they have VERY strict luggage restrictions - normally 15 kg per person plus 5 kg for hand luggage, and your luggage for the aircraft hold must be a soft-sided bag, to enable the luggage to be 'squeezed' into the small space.
 Hard Samsonite cases are not really welcome!